 When you look at your payslip or salary slip, along with the deduction column, you will notice a deduction marked as “PT”.
 PT or Professional Tax, as it is called, is a tax paid to the state government.

 If you are looking to find out what PT is, you are in the right place.
 In this post, we will be discussing about Professional Tax.

 Every employee has to pay PT based on his/her earnings.
-Employer deducts the tax from the salary and remits to state government account every month in a specified format.
+The employer deducts the tax from the salary and remits to state government account every month in a specified format.

-Professional tax is a is a state specific tax.
+Professional tax is a state-specific tax.
 Each state will have separate PT rates.
 Also, not all states collect or impose Professional Tax.
 First, let us take a look at that states which impose PT.

 States which impose PT or Professional Tax

 States which collect or impose PT are:

 - Tamil Nadu

 - Madhya Pradesh

 - West Bengal